Welcome to the Neighborhood!

 Residential Parking Permits

-Residential parking permits cost $25 per year, and guest and temporary permits are available.
+- Residential parking permits cost $25 per year, and guest and temporary permits are available.

-For more information, visit: www.townofchapelhill.org/parking
+For more information, visit www.townofchapelhill.org/parking.

-For a map of downtown parking options, visit www.parkonthehill.com/
+For a map of downtown parking options, visit www.parkonthehill.com/.

-Remember: Put all garbage and household refuse in watertight bags before placing it in trash bins.
+- Roll your garbage bin to the curb by 6 am on your trash collection day.
+Put all garbage and household refuse in watertight bags before placing it in trash bins.

+Furniture, appliances, and bulky items can be collected from the curb for a fee upon request.
 The fee is $15 for up to three items and $5 for each additional item.
-Call 919-969-5100 to schedule a collection prior to items being places at the curb.
+Call (919) 969-5100 to schedule collection prior to items being placed at the curb.

 For more information, visit: www.townofchapelhill.org/trash